AnthonySteele/MvcRouteTester/README.md

 and by [Filip W for testing API Routes](http://www.strathweb.com/2012/08/testing-routes-in-asp-net-web-api/).
 I have told them both about this use of thier code and they are happy to see it here.

 The idea behind writing strongly typed, fluent tests is from [MvcContrib](http://mvccontrib.codeplex.com).
 Initial code from MvcContrib hacked on by [Matt Gray](https://github.com/mattgray/) and [Daniel Kalotay](https://github.com/kalotay) at [7Digital](http://www.7digital.com/).

+Pull requests on github have come from [Daniel Seifarth](http://github.com/redxeagle), who got it working in .Net 4.0, and [Yves Reynhout](https://github.com/yreynhout), who removed the dependency on a mocking framework.

 Put together by Anthony Steele.